MilenTecle/znapped/README.md

 ## UX/UI
 ## User Stories

-### User Profile
-- As a Site User, I can create an account so that I can start managing my inventories.
-- As a Site user, I can verify my account via the verification link sent to my email upon registration.
-- As a Site User, I can login to my account so that I can access my existing inventories.
-- As a Site User, I can login via Google so that I have several login options.

-### User Navigation
-- As a Site User I can navigate easily through the site due to a responsive navbar so that I understand where to go and it is always visible to me.
-- As a Site User, I can see my lists in a dropdown list from the navigation bar, so that I can navigate to my lists easily.
-- As a Site User I can click on the social media links so that I can explore the work of the developer and see the developers profile.

-### User Feedback
-- As a Site User, I can receive feedback whenever I make an action, so that I know if my action was successful or not.

-### Create Inventories
-- As a Site User, I can create unique inventory lists so that I can't create inventory lists with the same name.
-- As a Site User, I can create an inventory list and add multiple items at once, so that I can organize my belongings efficiently.

-### Manage Inventories
-- As a Site User, I can generate a QR code for my inventory so that I can identify my belongings easily.
-- As a Site User, I can scan the QR code so that I can see my inventory list immediately.
-- As a Site User, I can share my inventory with others using the generated QR code so that I can provide a visual and efficient view of the contents of my Inventory to others.
-- As a Site User I can clone my lists so that I can reuse a list and just modify it.
-- As a Site User, I can see numbers next to the inventory list name so that I can find boxes with an qr code easily if I have many boxes.

-### Contact Form
-- As a Site User, I can make contact through a contact form, so that I can ask questions, report issues or make suggestions.

-### Site Administration
-- As a Site owner I can log in to the admin dashboard using my username and password so that I can access the functionalities of the superuser.
-- As a Site owner I can view a list of all inventory items so that I can edit, delete or add items, inventories and categories.
-- As a Site Owner I can download the QR codes for each inventory so that I can share the QR code with team members.
-- As a Site owner I can receive messages submitted through the form so that I can respond to the messages.
+### Navigation & Authentication
+- Navbar: As a user, I can access a navigation bar on every page so I can easily browse between different sections of the app.
+- Seamless Navigation: As a user, I can navigate between pages without refreshing so that I experience fast and smooth transitions.
+- Sign Up: As a user, I can create an account so that I can access features available only to registered users.
+- Sign In: As a user, I can log into my account so that I can use the functionality available to logged-in users.
+- Logged-in Status: As a user, I can easily tell whether I am logged in or not so that I know when I need to sign in.
+- Token Refresh: As a logged-in user, I can stay logged in until I choose to log out so that my session is maintained without interruptions.
+- Conditional Navbar: As a logged-out user, I can see sign-in and sign-up options in the navbar so that I can access my account or create a new one.

+### Post Interaction (Comments, Likes, Edit)
+- Post Comments: As a user, I can read comments on a post so that I can engage with the community’s thoughts on the content.
+- Add Comments: As a logged-in user, I can comment on posts so that I can share my opinions or reactions.
+- Like Notifications: As a user, I will receive notifications when someone likes my post so that I know when my content is appreciated.
+- Comment Notifications: As a user, I will receive notifications when someone comments on my post so that I stay informed about new interactions.
+- Edit Posts: As a post owner, I can edit the title or description of my post so that I can update or correct content after posting.
+- Delete/Modify Comments: As a comment owner, I can delete or edit my comments so that I can control the content I’ve shared.

+### The Feed on homepage
+- View Recent Posts: As a user, I can see the latest posts ordered by the most recent so that I stay up to date with new content.
+- Search Posts: As a user, I can search for posts by keywords so that I can quickly find posts and user profiles that interest me.
+- Liked Posts: As a logged-in user, I can view a collection of posts I’ve liked so that I can easily revisit content I enjoy.
+- Followed Users' Posts: As a logged-in user, I can see posts from users I follow so that I can keep track of their updates.
+- As a user, I can see a list of the most popular profiles so that I can see which profiles are the most popular.

+### User profiles & Profile page
+- Profile Pages: As a user, I can view profiles of other users so that I can learn more about them and their posts.
+- View All Posts by a User: As a user, I can see all the posts by a specific user so that I can explore their content or catch up on their latest updates.
+- Edit Profile: As a logged-in user, I can edit my profile picture, bio, and other details so that I can personalize my account.
+- Update Username & Password: As a logged-in user, I can change my username and password so that I can maintain account security.
+- Profile image: As a user, I can see avatars of other users so that I can easily identify them on the platform.
+- Infinite Scroll: As a user, I can scroll through posts continuously without having to click on next pages so that browsing is more convenient.

+### Follows
+- Follow/Unfollow: As a logged-in user, I can follow or unfollow users so that I can manage whose content appears in my feed.
+- New Follower Notification: As a user, I will receive a notification when someone starts following me so that I can stay informed about new connections.

+### Hashtags & tags
+- Hashtag Posts: As a user, I can add hashtags to my posts so that they can be categorized and discovered by other users.
+- Search by Hashtags: As a user, I can search for posts using hashtags so that I can find content related to specific topics or themes.
+- Tagging users: As a user, I can tag or mention another users in posts or comments for direct interaction/attention with a specific user.

+### Direct Messages
+- As a user, I can send a message directly to a user so that we can have separate conversation.

+### Final Touches
+- As a product owner, I want the application to be fully polished, tested, and documented so that it is ready for deployment and provides a seamless experience for users.

 ## Agile